espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    - 15: WPA2_WPA3_ENTERPRISE
    - 16: WPA_ENTERPRISE

 - **<reconn_interval>**: the interval between Wi-Fi reconnections.
 Unit: second.
 Default: 1.
 Maximum: 7200.

    - 0: The {IDF_TARGET_NAME} station will not reconnect to the AP when disconnected.
    - [1,7200]: The {IDF_TARGET_NAME} station will reconnect to the AP at the specified interval when disconnected.

 - **<listen_interval>**: the interval of listening to the AP's beacon.
 Unit: AP beacon intervals.
 Default: 3.
 Range: [1,100].
 - **<scan_mode>**:

-   -  0: fast scan.
+   - 0: Fast scan.
 It will end after finding the targeted AP.
 The {IDF_TARGET_NAME} station will connect to the first scanned AP.
-   -  1: all-channel scan.
+   - 1: All-channel scan.
 It will end after all the channels are scanned.
 The device will connect to the scanned AP with the strongest signal.

 - **<jap_timeout>**: maximum timeout for :ref:`AT+CWJAP <cmd-JAP>` command.
 Unit: second.
 Default: 15.
 Range: [3,600].
 - **<pmf>**: Protected Management Frames.
 Default: 1.

     - 0 means disable PMF.
     - bit 0: PMF capable, advertises support for protected management frame.
 Device will prefer to connect in PMF mode if other device also advertises PMF capability.
     - bit 1: PMF required, advertises that protected management frame is required.
 Device will not associate to non-PMF capable devices.

 - **<error code>**: (for reference only)

-   -  1: connection timeout.
+   - 1: Connection timeout.
-   -  2: wrong password.
+   - 2: Wrong password.
-   -  3: cannot find the target AP.
+   - 3: Cannot find the target AP.
-   -  4: connection failed.
+   - 4: Connection failed.
-   -  others: unknown error occurred.
+   - others: Unknown error occurred.

 Notes
 ^^^^^

 - The configuration changes will be saved in the NVS partition if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 - This command requires Station mode to be enabled.
 - After {IDF_TARGET_NAME} station is connected to an AP, it is recommended to use this command to query Wi-Fi information; when {IDF_TARGET_NAME} station is not connected to an AP, it is recommended to use :ref:`AT+CWSTATE <cmd-WSTATE>` to query Wi-Fi information.
 - The parameter ``<reconn_interval>`` of this command is the same as ``<interval_second>`` of the command :ref:`AT+CWRECONNCFG <cmd-RECONNCFG>`.
 Therefore, if you omit ``<reconn_interval>`` when running this command, the interval between Wi-Fi reconnections will use the default value 1.
 - If the ``<"ssid">`` and ``<"password">`` parameter are omitted, AT will use the last configuration.
 - Execute command has the same maximum timeout to setup command.
 The default value is 15 seconds, but you can change it by setting the parameter ``<jap_timeout>``.
 - The authentication method via :term:`WAPI` is not supported for connecting to the router.
 - To get an IPv6 address, you need to set :ref:`AT+CIPV6=1 <cmd-IPV6>`.
 - Response ``OK`` means that the IPv4 network is ready, but not the IPv6 network.
 At present, ESP-AT is mainly based on IPv4 network, supplemented by IPv6 network.
 - ``WIFI GOT IPv6 LL`` represents that the linklocal IPv6 address has been obtained.
 This address is calculated locally through EUI-64 and does not require the participation of the AP.
 Because of the parallel timing, this print may be before or after ``OK``.
 - ``WIFI GOT IPv6 GL`` represents that the global IPv6 address has been obtained.
 This address is combined by the prefix issued by AP and the suffix calculated internally, which requires the participation of the AP.
 Because of the parallel timing, this print may be before or after ``OK``, or it may not be printed because the AP does not support IPv6.

 Example
 ^^^^^^^^